 You got an incredible response to your Kickstarter campaign.
 Did you see that as your only option?

 Charlie: We knew we only needed a small amount to make it, because of the nature of the production.
 And so we certainly could’ve looked at other ways of raising the funds.
 The problem I suppose is that I think we’d have had trouble convincing people to put a large sum of money into it when none of us had prior film-making experience.
 Kickstarter seemed like such a natural thing to do, to put it in front of people and essentially ask, ‘do you want to see this?’
 It’s a subject so close to people’s hearts.
 And we all had audiences online that we could talk to.
-I don’t think it's right for every project, but for something like this it felt ideal.

 How did you get Fairuza involved?